hbar/python-alsmicroct/README.md

 recon([dataset],cor=[Center of Rotation])
 ```

-Arguments passed in to `recon` function are listed below"
+Arguments passed in to `recon` function are listed below:

 ```
-def recon(
+recon(
 	filename,
 	inputPath = './',
 	outputPath = None,